Battle of Palmito Ranch: Reasons for fighting

-What was at stake was honor and money.
+What was at stake was honor, money, and perhaps a bit of racism.
 With a stubborn reluctance to admit defeat, Ford asserted that the dignity and manhood of his men had to be defended.
 Having previously proclaimed that he would never capitulate to "a mongrel force of Abolitionists, Negroes, plundering Mexicans, and perfidious renegades"...Ford was not about to surrender to invading black troops....
-Even more important was the large quantity of Richard King and Mifflin Kenedy's cotton stacked in Brownsville waiting to be sent across the river to Matamoros.
+Ever more important was the large quantity of Richard King and Mifflin Kenedy's cotton stacked in Brownsville waiting to be sent across the river to Matamoros.
 If Ford did not hold off the invading Federal force, the cotton would be confiscated by the Yankees and thousands of dollars lost."